Frequently Asked Questions

 • Is my equipment capable of delivering a professional quality sound?

-• Do I have the expertise to use my equipment to get the best possible sound from it?
+• Do I have the expertise to use my equipment to get the best possible sound out of it?

 After thoughtfully considering these questions, I think that you'll find that it's definitely worthwhile to use a studio like Silent Sky for your recording project.
 For further reading on this subject, check out the article "Home Studios are Killing Music" by Producer/Engineer Ronan Chris Murphy.